reimagined/resolve/docs/authentication-and-authorization.md

 ...
 ```

-# Using JWT Tokens for Command and Query Authorization
+# Using JWT for Command and Query Authorization

-Every command and query handler accepts a JWT Token that was obtained during authentication process.

-JWT Token contains an object that was returned by authentication function, or an empty object `{}` if current user is not logged in.
+Every command and query handler accepts a JSON Web Token (JWT) obtained during the authentication process.
+This JWT contains an object that was returned by authentication function, or an empty object `{}` if current user is not logged in.
-JWT Token is signed, so it cannot be forged by attacker, without knowing a secret that was used on token creation.

-JWT Token can be decoded and verified using the same secret that was used on its creation:
+A JWT is signed, so it cannot be forged by an attacker, without knowing a secret that was used for token creation.
+It can be decoded and verified using the same secret that was used for its creation:

 ```js
 const { id: userId } = jwt.verify(jwtToken, jwtSecret)
 ```

-You can store any information you need in JWT Token.
-For instance, during authentication, you can look up
+You can store any information in a JWT.
+For instance, during authentication, you can look up a
-user's permissions and store them in the token.
-Then you can check for user's permissions on command or query execution like this:
+user's permissions and add it to the token.
+Then, you can check for the user's permissions on a command or query execution as shown below:

 ```js
   const { id: userId, permissions } = jwt.verify(jwtToken, jwtSecret);